awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

    (8 rows)
    ```

-#### Creating custom DB parameter group<a name="PostgreSQL_Password_Encryption_configuration.custom-parameter-group"></a>
+#### Creating a custom DB parameter group<a name="PostgreSQL_Password_Encryption_configuration.custom-parameter-group"></a>

 **Note**
 If your RDS for PostgreSQL DB instance already uses a custom parameter group, you don't need to create a new one\.

 For an overview of parameter groups for Amazon RDS, see [Working with parameters on your RDS for PostgreSQL DB instance](Appendix.PostgreSQL.CommonDBATasks.Parameters.md)\.

-The pasword encryption type used for passwords is set in one parameter, `password_encryption`\.
+The password encryption type used for passwords is set in one parameter, `password_encryption`\.
 The encryption that the RDS for PostgreSQL DB instance allows is set in another parameter, `rds.accepted_password_auth_method`\.
 Changing either of these from the default values requires that you create a custom DB parameter group and apply it to your instance\.

-**To create a custom DB parameter group**

 You can also use the AWS Management Console or the RDS API to create a custom DB parameter group\.
 For more information, see

+You can now associate the custom parameter group with your DB instance\.

+**To create a custom DB parameter group**

 1. Use the `[create\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-parameter-group.html) ` CLI command to create the custom DB parameter group\.
 This example uses `postgres13` as the source for this custom parameter group\.